-There was not enough evidence for it at the time that the DSM-5 was put together.

-A reason that that the author of the Natural Society article conveniently neglected to mention.
+There was not enough evidence for it at the time that the DSM-5 was put together - something the author of the Natural Society article neglected to mention.

 The number of published studies at that time was small and data were few; in short, the American Psychiatric Association did not want to jump to conclusions.
 They wanted to wait and see how the science progresses over the years and will revisit the issue later.
 That's being scientific.
 In contrast, pseudoscience does the opposite, jumping to conclusions with no sound rationale or evidence.